 When you're hurt in a workplace accident, workers' compensation may not be your only recovery option.
-Discuss your case with a PARRIS work injury attorney today.
+Discuss your case with our Lancaster work injury attorneys today.

 Getting hurt on the job can be a devastating experience.
 Your injuries may leave you with pain and suffering, expensive medical bills, and weeks or months of lost wages—losses that can affect your life for years to come.

 The vast majority of those who suffer injuries at work recover through workers’ compensation insurance, which pays out the cost of medical bills, lost wages, and, if applicable, permanent disability payments.